nanocurrency/nano-docs/docs/protocol-design/spam-work-and-prioritization.md

 ## Prioritization buckets

-Here are the 62 balance buckets in the reference node implementation (as of V24), based on the V24 source code[^3].
+Here are the 62 balance buckets in the reference node implementation, based on the V24 source code[^3].

 | **Bucket Number** | **Bucket Range (uint128)** | **Bucket Range (Nano)** | **Bucket Range (Raw)** |
 | - | - | - | - |